bioinfo-pf-curie/geniac/utils/docs/process.rst

 Process specific
 ++++++++++++++++

-To optimize the resources used in a computing cluster, you may want to finely tune the cpu and memory asked by the process.
+To optimize the resources used in a computing cluster, you may want to finely tune the CPU and memory asked by the process.
 Do do so, define the process selector ``withName`` in the file ``conf/process.config`` for your process of interest.
 For example:

 ::